-Both cropping and scraping rates were strongly correlated with biomass (R2 = 0.83, Figure 4a), suggesting that the drivers of biomass variation would match tightly to the modelled drivers of cropper function (Fig. 2).
+Both cropping and scraping rates were strongly correlated with biomass of those groups (R2 = 0.83, Figure 4a), suggesting that the drivers of biomass variation would match tightly to the modelled drivers of cropper function (Fig. 2).
 Scraping function, however, was weakly associated with scraping biomass, suggesting that function has decoupled from underlying biomass levels (R2 = 0.55, Figure 4b).
 Unexplained variation in area scraped occurred across the biomass gradient, and in all four regions.
 For both groups, the addition of richness and evenness covariates to grazing ~ biomass models moderately improved predictive power (Table S3), indicating that decoupling of function from biomass was partially explained by diversity differences.
 These effects, however, tended to be driven by outlying reefs with uneven communities.
 For croppers, more even communities (i.e. more equitable biomass distribution among species) grazed greater areas, but the trend was weak (Fig. 5A).
 In contrast, low species evenness among scraping assemblages led to greater function rates, but again the trend was strongly influenced by outlying reefs with low evenness and high scraping rates (Fig. 5C).
 High richness of scraping species was also associated with greater scraping rates, but the predicted effect was weak in the context of observed scraping rates (Fig. 5B).
 Importantly, although diversity effects were generally outweighed by influences of abundance and biomass, diversity covariates did improve AIC scores (Table S3) and thus suggest that community composition contributed to decoupling of herbivore function from biomass.

 Discussion